ThioJoe/YT-Spammer-Purge/README.md

 If using the python script version (not the exe), there is a requirements.txt with necessary modules.
 Created with Python 3.9.7

-Either way, you DO need to acquire your own API credentials file to access the YouTube API - [See instructions below](#instructions---obtaining-youtube-api-key).
+Either way, you DO need to acquire your own API credentials file to access the YouTube API - [See Instructions Here](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key).

 **Operating System Specific Instructions:**